Uninett/Howitz/README.rst

     HOWITZ_SECRET_KEY="long string!"
 HOWITZ_ZINO1_SERVER="zino.server.domain"

 All config options can be overruled by environment variables.
-Prefix with "HOWITZ\_" for Flask-specific options and "HOWITZ_ZINO1\_" for Zino-specific options.
+Prefix them with "HOWITZ\_" for Flask-specific options and "HOWITZ_ZINO1\_" for Zino-specific options.
 It is also possible to override logging by setting "HOWITZ_LOGGING" to a string of a python dict but we do not recommend it, use a config file instead.

-Poll interval for events table can be changed by adding for example ``poll_interval = 30`` to the ``[howitz]``-section or setting the environment variable ``HOWITZ_POLL_INTERVAL`` to a new value.
+The poll interval for the events table can be changed by adding for example ``poll_interval = 30`` to the ``[howitz]``-section or setting the environment variable ``HOWITZ_POLL_INTERVAL`` to a new value.
 Poll interval values represented seconds and must be integers.
 The default value is ``60`` seconds.

 Debugging can be turned on either by adding ``DEBUG = true`` to the ``[flask]``-section or setting the environment variable ``HOWITZ_DEBUG`` to ``1``.

-Default timezone for timestamps is ``UTC``.
+The default timezone for timestamps is ``UTC``.
 Timezone information can be changed by adding ``timezone = "LOCAL"`` to the ``[howitz]``-section or setting the environment variable ``HOWITZ_TIMEZONE`` to ``LOCAL``.
 Timezone values other than ``LOCAL`` and ``UTC`` provided in config will be ignored and fall back to ``UTC``.